EKarton/Photos-Drive/apps/cli-client/README.md

 1. First, you need to have the following:

-   1. A connection string to your MongoDB database (follow [this doc](./docs/create_mongodb_connection_string.md) for step-by-step instructions).
+   1. A connection string to your MongoDB database
+      - Follow [this doc](./docs/create_mongodb_connection_string.md) for instructions on how to create a MongoDB account and get its connection string.
-   2. Your Google Account's client ID and client secrets (follow [this doc](./docs/create_google_client_id.md) for step-by-step instructions).
+   2. Your Google OAuth2's client ID and client secrets
+      - Follow [this doc](./docs/create_google_client_id.md) for instructions on how to create a Google OAuth2 credentials.

-2. Next, to set up your infrastructure by running `photos_drive config init`.
+2. Next, to set up your infrastructure by running `photos_drive_cli config init`.

 3. It will ask you information on what the command will do.